 Comprehensive Planning is a key process used in long-range planning to distribute growth, accommodate new trends, and provide a comprehensive approach to coordinated change over time.
 The Comprehensive Plan captures the city's vision for the future of Bellevue, sets policy that directs city actions and decisions, and guides capital investments.
-The Environmental Services Commission is directed by city code to participate in this process by, "preparing, reviewing, and recommending comprehensive plan updates" in cooperation with the Planning Commission.
-In particular, the code directs the Environmental Services Commission to review, "City policies directly related to utility functions and/or recommended for inclusion in the utilities element of the comprehensive plan" (Bellevue Code 3.63.070).
+The Transportation Commission is directed by city code to participate in this process by, "preparing, reviewing and recommending comprehensive plan updates" in cooperation with the Planning Commission (Bellevue Code 3.63.070.1).